Key Takeaways:

 Staphylococcus aureus

 The particular type of bacterium that is resistant to drugs is called Methicillin-resistant Staphylococcus aureus (MRSA).
-Often treated with penicillin, the bug has become significantly resistant to antibiotics.
+Often treated with penicillin, it has become significantly resistant to antibiotics.
 The majority of hospital samples of the bacteria showed resistance from as far back as the 1960s.

 The conditions that MSRA has a hand in include meningitis, skin disorders, and pneumonia.